 CHARLES in the beginning of his reign had in pay near five thousand men, of guards and garrisons.
-At the end of his reign he augmented this number to near eight thousand.
+At the end of his reign, he augmented this number to near eight thousand.
 James on Monmouth's rebellion had on foot about fifteen thousand men; and when the prince of Orange invaded him, there were no fewer than thirty thousand regular troops in England.

-THE English navy, during the greater part of Charles's reign, made a considerable figure, for number of ships, valour of the men, and conduct of the commanders.
-Even in 1678, the fleet consisted of eighty-three ships i; besides thirty, which were at that time on the stocks.
-On the king's restoration he found only sixty-three vessels of all sizes k.
-During the latter part of Charles's reign, the navy sell somewhat to decay, by reason of the narrowness of the king's revenue: But James, soon after his accession, restored it to its former power and glory; and
+THE English navy, during the greatest part of Charles's reign, made a confiderable figure, for number of ships, valour of the men, and conduct of the commanders.
+Even in 1678, the fleet confisted of eighty-three ships "; befides thirty, which were at that time on the flocks.
+On the king's restoration he found only fixty-three vessels of all fizes 1.
+During the later part of Charles's reign, the navy fell fomewhat to decay, by reason of the narrowness of the king's revenue: But James, soon after his accession, restored it to its former power and glory; and before he left the throne, carried it much farther.
+The administration of the admiralty under Pepys, is still regarded as a model for order and economy.
+The fleet at the revolution confifted of one hundred feventy-three vessels of all fizes; and required forty-two thousand seamen to man it k.
+That king, when duke of York, had been the first inventor of sea-signals.
+The military genius, during these two reigns, had not totally decayed among the young nobility.
+Dorfet, Mulgrave, Rochefter, not to mention Offory, ferved on board the fleet, and were present in the most furious engagements against the Dutch.

-E Journ 20th of March, 1689. h D'Estrades, 20th of October, 1666.
+g D'Estrades, 20th of October, 1665.

-Pepys's Memoirs, p.
-4. k Memoirs of English assairs, chiefly naval.
+i Memoirs of English affairs, chiefly naval.